kammybdeng/data-science-journey/README.md

 # Data Science Journey

 This repository is mainly for myself to prepare for interviews and write-ups for future articles.
+It contains my general notes and insights of Data Science.

 ***